FilippoMB/Bidirectional-Deep-readout-Echo-State-Network/README.md

 <img src="./imgs/BDESN.jpg" width="600" height="220">

-Implementation in Tensorflow of the Bidirectional Deep Echo State Network (BDESN), proposed in [ref to Arxiv coming soon].
+Implementation in Tensorflow of the Bidirectional Deep Echo State Network (BDESN), proposed in [ref to Arxiv coming soon]().

 We perform classification on different multivariate time series dataset, publicly from the [UCI](https://archive.ics.uci.edu/ml/datasets.html) and [UCR](http://www.cs.ucr.edu/~eamonn/time_series_data/) repository.
-We also consider medical data, relative to patients from the University Hospital of North Norway, publicly available [here](https://groups.google.com/forum/#!topic/ml-news/MQtVkxizrrU)
+We also consider medical data, relative to patients from the University Hospital of North Norway, publicly available [here](https://groups.google.com/forum/#!topic/ml-news/MQtVkxizrrU).

 We compare the classification accuracy and training time of the BDESN, with a standard Echo State Network (ESN) and a fully trained network, with a recurrent layer configured with Gated Recurrent Units (GRU).
 Please, refer to the original manuscript for the implementation details.

-The [code]() folder contains 4 files:
+The [code](https://github.com/FilippoMB/Bidirectional-Deep-Echo-State-Network/tree/master/code) folder contains 4 files:
 * ```main.py```: script to execute a classification task using the BDESN architecture, a standard ESN and a GRU-based RNN.
 * ```moduels.py```: contains methods to construct BDESN and the other RNN architectures considered for comparison.
 * ```reservoir.py```: contains methods to generate and retrieve states form a reservoir.